 Role Playing Game Club

-The tabletop RPG club affords students the opportunity to work together to solve a common goal.
-Students will hone their math, reading comprehension, and public speaking skills, all while having fun!
+The tabletop RPG club offers students the opportunity to work together to solve a common goal.
+Students hone their math, reading comprehension, and public speaking skills, all while having fun!

 The club travels to the Holiday Mountain Ski Area for downhill skiing and snowboarding whenever the area has snow.